 Mixed-voice chorus for average or above-average ability.
 Fundamentals of good choral diction and tone developed in choral works of various styles and types.
-Maximum of four credit hours.
+May be repeated up to a maximum of 4 credit hours.

 MUS 136 Community Chorus (0-3)